Maintenance of IEEE Standards

 What happens to any standard that is recognized as an American National Standard (ANS)?
 Will a revision be required on an earlier timeline?

-The Sponsor of any standard that is currently an ANS will need to explain to the RevCom Administrator during Year 5 whether a revision is in progress, or whether a revision is slated to be completed within the next 5 years.
-If a revision is not in progress, the Sponsor shall provide the schedule of work that will lead to a revision.
+The Standards Committee of any standard that is currently an ANS will need to explain to the RevCom Administrator during Year 5 whether a revision is in progress, or whether a revision is slated to be completed within the next 5 years.
+If a revision is not in progress, the Standards Committee shall provide the schedule of work that will lead to a revision.
 This information will be forwarded to ANSI as an extension request.

 How does this process affect IEEE standards that are developed jointly or adopted by other standards development organizations (through the ISO/IEEE PSDO, IEC/IEEE Dual-Logo Agreement, etc.)?